-Innovation Through Impact, Continued: Human-Centered Voices Shaping Tech at Coupa
+Innovation Through Impact, Continued: Human-Centered Voices Shaping Tech

 As we continue our Black History Month celebration, Coupa’s Engage employee resource group is proud to spotlight more voices whose journeys reflect the lasting impact of Black innovation in technology.